 For purposes of this provision, simultaneous employment as a part-time faculty member at other Washington State public institutions of higher education shall count toward the fifty percent (50%) eligibility criteria.
 If such employment is at another Washington State community or technical college, it shall also count toward workload averaging referenced in paragraph (a).
 If such employment is at a Washington State four (4) year institution of higher education, it shall not count toward averaging referenced in paragraph (a).
 The part-time faculty member shall be required to notify the District Benefits Office of such employment.

 5.15 Retirement Program Options.
-The District shall make available retirement options as provided by statute and will make contributions to TIAA/CREF at the appropriate rate; WSTRS will be funded by the State at rates established under separate allotments to that system.
+The District shall make available retirement options as provided by statute and will make contributions to TIAA/ or PERS at the appropriate rate; WSTRS will be funded by the State at rates established under separate allotments to that system.

 7.2 Tenure Review Committee Selection.

-The Tenure Review Committee for each probationer will consist of five (5) individuals, to include three (3) tenured faculty representatives of the administrative unit to which the probationer is assigned.
+The Tenure Review Committee for each probationer will consist of five (5) individuals, to include three (3) tenured faculty representatives.
 If possible, the faculty representatives will be chosen from the specific discipline or subject area of the probationer.
 The fourth member of the committee will be the unit administrator, who also will chair the Tenure Review Committee.
 The fifth member will be a student representative appointed by the Associated Student Body in accordance with procedures for such appointment established by the Student Body Government.
 The student may be a full-time or part-time student and, to the extent possible, shall be knowledgeable of the probationer's discipline or field of specialty.

 9.2 Seniority.
-Full-time faculty seniority for purposes of Sections 5.9, 5.10, 5.11, 5.13, 6.5.e, 8.5, Article 9, Appendix D, Appendix E.6 and Appendix H.10 shall be calculated in the following manner:
+Full-time faculty seniority for purposes of Sections 5.9, 5.10, 5.11, 5.13, 6.5.A.5, 8.5, Article 9, Appendix D, Appendix E.6 and Appendix H.10 shall be calculated in the following manner:

 12.1 General.
 The Board subscribes to the concept that those affected by Board policies will have a voice in the development of policies.
 Accordingly, the District agrees that faculty will serve in a non-voting capacity on the Board of Trustees.
-One faculty representative will be elected by the faculty and will serve for a minimum of one year, receiving salary credits at the same rate as for joint committees.
+One faculty representative will be elected by the faculty and will serve for a minimum of one year.
 The faculty representative will be eligible to attend all meetings of the Board except when the Board determines that private discussion on a sensitive matter is desirable.

 14.3 Tuition Waivers.
-In support of on-going professional and education development, tuition waivers will be provided to full-time faculty and faculty who work 50% or more on a "space available" basis for a registration fee according to RCW 28B.25 as now or hereafter amended.
+In support of on-going professional and education development, tuition waivers will be provided to full-time faculty and faculty who work 50% or more on a "space available" basis for a registration fee according to RCW 28B.15.558 as now or hereafter amended.

 G.3 Part-time Faculty Salary Schedule.
-Calculation for part-time pay is based on the quarterly rate according to step placement (B2) on the quarterly salary schedule (B1A) See Appendix B for salary placement and movement provisions.
+Calculation for part-time pay is based on the quarterly rate according to step placement (B2) on the quarterly salary schedule (B1A) See Appendix B for salary placement and enhancement provisions.

 I.1 Scope.
 The following categories and definitions shall apply: